 - Most of the wet weather events that occur during the year do not meet the minimum threshold of 15mm of rain stipulated in the ECAs for SWM-33 and SWM-42 and therefore opportunities for water sampling at SWM Ponds are limited.
 Opportunities are further reduced when the 24-hour period after the rainfall event occurs on a weekend and unionized staff are not available to undertake sampling.
-Staff will take additional samples following less significant wet weather events throughout the year to avoid missing sampling opportunities all together. - Stormwater management pond SWM-42 is located downstream of a new residential subdivision which has been an active construction zone for the past few years and sediment-laden runoff has been flowing into the pond spiking the total suspended solids concentration in the pond water.
+Staff will take additional samples following less significant wet weather events throughout the year to avoid missing sampling opportunities all together. - Stormwater management ponds SWM-34 recorded small amounts of total suspended solids (TSS). - Stormwater management pond SWM-42 is located downstream of a new residential subdivision which has been an active construction zone for the past few years and sediment-laden runoff has been flowing into the pond spiking the total suspended solids concentration in the pond water.
 While orders to cease discharging sediment-laden water to the pond have been coordinated through our Planning Services department on a case-by-case basis when observed (the City's Sewer Use By-Law stipulates a maximum allowable total suspended solids concentration of 15 mg/L can be discharged to municipal storm sewers), such incidents continue to occur in between enforcement and follow up inspection visits.
 In addition, the subdivision agreement for this development does not include any clauses for enforcing a pond cleanout at the conclusion of construction.
 However, going forward, newly developed CLI ECA clauses in our subdivision agreements will require developers to clean out stormwater management ponds prior to the Municipality issuing a Preliminary Certificate of Approval of the Works (PCAW) in instances where the accumulation of sediment exceeds the expected sediment accumulation as compared to the pond design elevations since the commencement of operation (i.e., excess sediment in the SWM Pond).
 To prove sediment accumulation is within expected tolerance, the Owner's Engineer must provide calculations and cite sources within a stamped certification letter following completion of a bathymetric survey.

-- Oil grit-separators OGS-M and OGS-U recorded sheen/sludge inside of the structures, which exceeds the PWQO that "oil or petrochemicals should not be present in concentrations that can be detected as a visible film, sheen, or discolouration on the surface".
-A clean out of the structures and proper handling and disposal of the contaminated material at a licensed facility was promptly carried out.
-It should be noted that at no time was oil or sheen observed in the effluent from these structures, which are located upstream of regional stormwater pond SWM-33.
-The sheen/sludge was observed during the third inspection out of 6 completed in 2023 in accordance with the ECA for these SWM Facilities. - Phragmites and wild parsnip were observed at the beginning of several SWM Pond inspections.
+- Oil grit-separators OGS-M and OGS-U recorded trace amounts of oil and grease inside of the structures, but no sludge or sheen that exceed the PWQO which state that "oil or petrochemicals should not be present in concentrations that can be detected as a visible film, sheen, or discolouration on the surface".
+No oil or sheen was observed in the effluent from these structures, which are located upstream of regional stormwater pond SWM-33. - Phragmites and wild parsnip were observed at the beginning of several SWM Pond inspections.
 The inspector followed procedure by concluding the inspection immediately due to health and safety concerns, requesting removal of the vegetation by the City's Public Works crews (in accordance with their own safe work standard operating procedures) and resuming/completing the inspection once it was safe to do so. - Uploading photos to the Inspection Record in the City's Asset Management Database (Cartegraph) in low service areas has resulted in photos not fully uploading.
-This has been resolved by uploading photos via Wi-Fi instead. - Two OGS Unit inspections could not be completed in 2023 as they were located within an active construction zone at Queen's University and access was not permitted.
+This has been resolved by uploading photos via Wi-Fi instead.